 India’s Retail Market: Here’s What’s Driving Consumption

-India is an increasingly prosperous nation of nearly 1.4 billion people and represents a huge growth market for retail.
-Recent reports project the Indian retail industry to grow around 10 percent every year over the next decade and be worth a massive US$2 trillion by the year 2032.
+India’s retail market has a huge scope for growth and is projected to grow around 10 percent every year over the next decade.
+The Indian retail industry will then be worth a massive US$2 trillion by the year 2032.
 In this article, we offer insights into key growth drivers and the top retail growth segments in India.

 The pandemic interrupted steady consumption growth in India.
 The past decade had seen consecutive years of growth in the retail market, but the arrival of Covid-19 and subsequent introduction of virus-induced restrictions had widespread ramifications on consumption patterns.
 Now, according to a new report by the Boston Consulting Group (BCG), India’s retail industry is back on track and will be worth a staggering US$2 trillion by the year 2032.